Our Graduate Programs

-Students interested in graduate studies in world languages and literatures have several options at the University of Arkansas.
 Our department offers an M.A. program in Modern Languages in French and an M.A. program in Modern Languages in German that include a new component focused on language pedagogy and teaching technologies, which complements the central focus of these programs that falls on the literature and culture of the French- and German-speaking worlds, respectively.
 Our M.A. program in Spanish, similarly, now offers student the option of two different tracks: one track maintains its traditional emphasis on the literature and culture of the Spanish-speaking world; the other track combines the study of literature and culture with more extensive work in language pedagogy and teaching technologies.
-All three of our M.A. programs have a strong records of placing their graduates in quality Ph.D. programs across the country, and in teaching positions in community colleges and universities.

-M.A. and Ph.D. in Comparative Literature and Cultural Studies
+M.A & Ph.D. in Comparative Literature and Culture Studies

 Many faculty in the Department of World Languages are also active participants in our graduate programs in Comparative Literature and Cultural Studies.
 The Ph.D. program now offers students a choice of five different concentrations: Comparative Literature, Hispanic Studies, Modern Languages, Cultural Studies, or Literary Translation.
 For more information on these programs, please visit Comparative Literature & Cultural Studies, or the Graduate Catalog.